joleys/niko-home-control-II/README.md

 * **IP Adress Sensor**
 * **Status Enum Sensor**

+__Remark:__ Note that this will only work if your camera is not directly connected to the controller.
+The controller uses its own DHCP server and there is nothing in place to connect to the streams.
+In older versions of the controller there was port forwarding, but this is disabled (confirmed by Niko).

 ### NHC Condition Action

 __Remark:__ This device is not documented/supported by Niko.